Barcelona Metro: Lines

 In addition to those, Renfe and FGC trains and the increasingly important tram routes and stations are displayed on most recent maps, including the info maps in the metro stations, all in a single variety of dark green.

 L9 and L10

-Construction work is taking place currently on L9/L10, which will run from Badalona and Santa Coloma de Gramenet to the Zona Franca district and El Prat International Airport.
-The lines, which share a central section between Bon Pastor and Can Tries | Gornal, will be the longest automated metro line in Europe, at 47.8 km, and will have 52 stations.
+Construction work is taking place currently on L9/L10, which when finished will run from Badalona and Santa Coloma de Gramenet to the Zona Franca district and El Prat International Airport.
+The lines, which share a central section between Bon Pastor and Can Tries | Gornal, will be the longest automated metro line in Europe, at 47.8 km, and combined will have 52 stations.
 The project was approved in 2000 but has been challenged by some technical difficulties and some of their sections are pending further geological analysis.
 The first section of Line 9 that runs between La Sagrera and Can Zam opened in 2009, and by June 2010 eleven new stations on the new Lines L9 and L10 had opened.
 As of February 2016, the 15-station, 19.6 km south section of Line L9 between Zona Universitària and the airport (Aeroport T1 station) opened.